 What is identity theft?

-Identity theft is a broad set of crimes that involves using identification information for some criminal purpose such as a name, address, date, place of birth or passport number.
+Identity theft is a broad set of crimes that involves using identification information such as a name, address, place of birth or passport number, for criminal purposes.

 An identity thief can use a false or stolen identity for a range of crimes.
 Any crime that uses a created, false or stolen identity can be generally classed as a form of identity theft.

 Identity is not limited to name and address but includes information such as passport details, biometric data, an ABN, a digital signature and so on.
 Identity theft is closely linked with obtaining financial advantage by deception, general dishonesty offences, conspiracy to defraud, using a false document, forgeries, stealing etc.